 The Interdisciplinary Graduate Program Executive Committee is concerned with graduate student affairs and graduate programs in the Medical Center.
 It is responsible for admitting students to the Interdisciplinary Graduate Program in the Biomedical Sciences; for recommending candidates for fellowships and other funds available for the program; for reviewing activities and progress of the students in the program and recommending students to the Departments of Biochemistry, Cell Biology, Microbiology and Immunology, Molecular Physiology and Biophysics, Pathology, and Pharmacology for the completion of the Ph.D. degree.

 James G. Patton, Chair.
-Christopher R. Aiken, Fred H. Bess, Clint E. Carter, Walter J. Chazen, Louis J. DeFelice, Ronald B. Emeson, David M. Miller, Richard M. O'Brien, Albert B. Reynolds, Virginia L. Shepherd.
-Ex officio: G. Roger Chalkley.
+Fred H. Bess, Richard Caprioli, Clint E. Carter, in Chen, Louis J. DeFelice, Ronald B. Emeson, Sebastian Joyce, David M. Miller, Richard M. O'Brien, Virginia L. Shepherd.
+Ex officio: G. Roger Chalkley